The Custom Shape Tools are found on the Tools component tab:

 Selecting two or more custom shapes, that each have a thickness larger than zero, lets you merge, intersect or subtract the shapes from the quick properties.
 After performing an operation, choose Restore to revert to original, individual objects.

-Intersect – Remove all but intersection portion of 2 shapes:
+Intersect: Removes everything but the intersection portion of two shapes:

-Subtract– Removes overlapping portion of one shape from another:
+Subtract: Removes the overlapping portion of one shape from another:

 Removing Individual Points from a Custom Shape